GALLERY

 Finishing the cleaning.

 Pick up the tiles, one by one, holding them by the edges.
 Slant the tiles downward and tap on the top edge to knock off any loose glaze.
 If there is still some left, clean it off with a large, soft, dry brush.
 Gently rub any small holes with your finger.
 If a tile is badly damaged, put it aside so you can later repair all the damaged ones together.
-Lay the finished ones out o. shelves to dry-
+Lay the finished ones out on the shelves to dry.

-Note: The causes of this problem is that modern bisque is so strong, when the tiles are stacked, that the glaze retains its dampness as it cannot escape.
-For certain clients we buy handmade or semi hand tiles and these do not react in this way, but they are thicker and this makes everything more expensive, so we only use them when they are especially requested and the client is willing to accepet the price.
+Note: The cause of this problem is that modern bisque is so strong, when the tiles are stacked, that the glaze retains its dampness as it cannot escape.
+For certain clients we buy handmade or semi handmade tiles and these do not react in this way, but they are thicker and this makes everything more expensive, so we only use them when they are especially requested and the client is willing to accept the price.
 Here I have not explained these problems and their remedies as I am assuming and hope the readers can still buy good quality tiles.
-See: Tile – Problems

 ca: ESMALT-BASE (g) Preparació dels plats, gerres i tapes